 Red Monkey Lodge (Jambiani) – beach bar, have a look on Mondays when they organize Blues Evenings with live music.

-Travellers Cafe – rather restaurant than a bar, but you can enjoy a drink in the evening there.
-Pretty good place with good food, with a sea view.
+Travellers Cafe – rather a restaurant than a bar, but you can enjoy a drink in the evening there.
+Pretty good place with food, with a sea view.

 Africa House Hotel– rooftop hotel bar, they play live music in the evenings.